microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-shared-exclusiongroupassignmenttarget.md

 ---
 title: "exclusionGroupAssignmentTarget resource type"
-description: "Represents a group that should be excluded from an assignment."
+description: "Represents a group that should be excluded from an assignment."author: "tfitzmac"
 ---

 # exclusionGroupAssignmentTarget resource type